-Children who wheeze consistently through infancy and early childhood are most likely to develop asthma by the age of 15, but babies who wheeze only intermittently are also at risk, new research indicates.
+Children who wheeze consistently through infancy and early childhood are most likely to develop asthma by the age of 15, but babies who wheeze only intermittently are also at risk, recent research indicates.

-The study, recently published online in JAMA Pediatrics, involved tracking the breathing and wheezing patterns of 320 children from before birth to 7 years old, and then following up with them when they were teenagers.
+The study, published online in JAMA Pediatrics in March 2016, involved tracking the breathing and wheezing patterns of 320 children from before birth to 7 years old, and then following up with them when they were teenagers.

 The Canadian children in the study who wheezed consistently through early childhood had an 11 times higher rate of asthma risk by age 15 as compared to non-wheezers.
 For kids who outgrew wheezing by young childhood, the asthma risk as a teenager was still four times higher than that of non-wheezers.